 Throughout our region we cherish and preserve much of this history for our residents and our visitors to remember and enjoy!

-In addition to the Harbor History Museum, the greater Gig Harbor Peninsula is home to other museums and historical sites listed here (in left column).
+The greater Gig Harbor Peninsula is home to other museums and historical sites listed here (in left column).

-The museum offers 7,000 square feet of permanent galleries showcasing the rich, unique heritage of the Gig Harbor Peninsula.
+In the heart of downtown Gig Harbor is the Harbor History Museum.
+It offers 7,000 square feet of permanent galleries showcasing the rich, unique heritage of the Gig Harbor Peninsula.
 Unique artifacts, video kiosks, hands-on exhibits, computer interactives, and a small theater bring Peninsula history to life in our permanent galleries.

 The Annelise and Warder Stoaks Permanent Gallery